-Manuscripts will be received by May 15th of each year and then sent on to the appropriate reviewers for a blind review.
+Manuscripts received by the deadline established each year will be sent on to the appropriate reviewers for a blind review.
 Guidance in the review process will be provided.
 Reviewers have two weeks to send their comments to the editor to be sent back to the authors.

-The Arbutus Review is a high quality undergraduate research journal.
-Articles are vetted by the Managing Editor and the Editor, and if the article has potential, it is peer reviewed by graduate students.
+The Arbutus Review is a high-quality undergraduate research journal.
+Articles are vetted by the Associate Editor and Managing Editor, and if the article has potential, it is peer reviewed by graduate students.
 Before an article is considered for the peer review process, it would be helpful to us if you could confirm the following by sending an email of support to the managing editor (email@example.com) addressing the following:

-the paper is original and the student is the principal author (at least 75% if co-authored);
+- the paper is original and the student is the principal author (at least 75% if co-authored);

 Article Processing Charges (APCs)

-The journal doesn’t have any APC or any submission charge.
+- The journal doesn’t have any APC or submission charges.

 Canada’s Truth and Reconciliation Commission’s “Calls to Action” (2015) describes many ways Canadians can “redress the legacy of residential schools and advance the process of Canadian reconciliation.”
 Post-secondary institutions play an important part by engaging the full participation of Aboriginal faculty, instructors and students in their plans and programs.
 Accordingly, the University of Victoria’s Indigenous Plan (2017-2022) states the intention to “integrate and honour Indigenous cultures, beliefs and ways of knowing and being into our strategic planning, curriculum, teaching, research and operations” (Cassels, p.
 2).
 Thus, combining intention with a concrete action plan, The Arbutus Review strives to integrate and honour Indigenous cultures, research methods, and ways of knowing and being in our planning and publishing process in several ways: